History of the Institution

 Shri Sarvepalli Radhakrishnan

-At a function in Madras in 1954, Hon’ble Vice President Shri Sarvepalli Radhakrishnan stated “Ours is a poor country, its resources are limited and we cannot afford to risk any kind of waste and the Audit Accounts Department will have to look upon their functions as the functions of the greatest public utility.
-He also asserted, if I have one advice to give and if I am presumptuous enough to give any advice to the officers of the audit and accounts, it is this Do not shrink from the truth for fear of offending men in high places.
+At a function in Madras in 1954, the Honorable Vice President Shri Sarvepalli Radhakrishnan emphasized the crucial role of the Audit and Accounts Department in a country like ours, stating, "Ours is a poor country, its resources are limited, and we cannot afford to risk any kind of waste.
+The Audit and Accounts Department will have to view their functions as the functions of the greatest public utility."
+He further asserted, "If I have one piece of advice to give, and if I am presumptuous enough to give any advice to the officers of the audit and accounts, it is this: Do not shrink from the truth for fear of offending those in high places."

-In a major development with the promulgation of The Indian Companies Act 1956, the authority for supplementary audit of the Government Companies was conferred to CAG and empowered him to advise Government on appointment of auditor to Government Companies.
-A new dimension in Commercial Audit of Government Companies and Corporations was added after system of Appraisal by the Audit Board was introduced by Government on the recommendations of the Administrative Reforms Commission in 1969.
+A significant development occurred with the promulgation of The Indian Companies Act 1956, which empowered the CAG with the authority for supplementary audit of Government Companies.
+This Act also authorized the CAG to advise the Government on the appointment of auditors for Government Companies, marking a new phase in the commercial audit of Government Companies and Corporations.
+Additionally, a system of Appraisal by the Audit Board was introduced in 1969 based on recommendations from the Administrative Reforms Commission, further enhancing the dimension of commercial audit.

-In the year 1962, CAG issued MSO (Technical) in two volumes integrating the audit principles and instructions.
-CAG also introduced the audit of revenue receipts of the Government of India in accordance with the Memorandum of Understanding reached by him as a Finance Secretary and the predecessor CAG.
-Director of Revenue Audit was appointed in Headquarters office in 1962.
-CAG also introduced a quarterly Audit bulletin incorporating information on matters of common interest and decision on technical matters, administrative orders issued by the Government of India, State Governments and the CAG.
+In 1962, the CAG issued the MSO (Technical) in two volumes, integrating audit principles and instructions.
+The CAG also initiated the audit of revenue receipts of the Government of India, aligning with a Memorandum of Understanding reached during his tenure as Finance Secretary and in consultation with his predecessor CAG.
+The Director of Revenue Audit was appointed at the Headquarters office the same year.
+Additionally, the CAG introduced a quarterly Audit Bulletin containing updates on common interest matters, technical decisions, and administrative orders issued by the Government of India and State Governments.